hack101/lesson3/README.md

 </form>
 </div>
 ```

+If you downloaded the starter package, you still need to add this to the "index.html`" file.

 Note that this includes `url_for('messages')`, so let's add a function to show the messages page too: in `app.py`, add the following stuff after the end of the `index()` function: